gravity-ui/uikit/src/components/ClipboardIcon/README.md

 import {ClipboardIcon} from '@gravity-ui/uikit';
 ```

-This component is mainly used together with `CopyToClipboard` as wrap component.
+This component is mainly used along with `CopyToClipboard` as a wrap component.

 ### Status

-Depends on `status` property icon is changed.
+Depending on the `status` property, the icon will be changing accordingly:

 <!--LANDING_BLOCK